Appendix C: Variance in TypeScript

 declare function example(): string | number;

-A consumer might use this code in the construction of an array, and then having leaned on inference, push both strings and numbers into it:
+A consumer might use this code in the construction of an array, and then having leaned on inference, push both string

 const myArray = [example()]; // Array<string | number>